-My name is Nila Natarajan, and I am a TITLE in the Family Defense Practice at Brooklyn Defender Services.
+My name is Nila Natarajan, and I am the Associate Director of Policy & Family Defense at Brooklyn Defender Services.
 We thank the New York City Council Committee on Children & Youth for the opportunity to submit testimony about the Administration of Children Services (ACS), its provision of preventive services and investigation of families, and other opportunities for this Committee to truly support families.